megaport/terraform-provider-megaport/docs/resources/mve.md

 - `account_name` (String) The account name for the vendor config.
 Enter the Account Name from Aruba Orchestrator.
 To view your Account Name, log in to Orchestrator and choose Orchestrator > Licensing | Cloud Portal.
 Required for Aruba MVE.
 - `admin_password_hash` (String) The admin password hash for the vendor config.
 Required for Palo Alto MVE.
 - `admin_ssh_public_key` (String) The admin SSH public key for the vendor config.
 Required for Cisco, Fortinet, and Vmware MVEs.
 - `cloud_init` (String) The cloud init for the vendor config.
 The bootstrap configuration file.
-Required for Aviatrix and Cisco C8000v.
+Download this for your device from vManage.
+Required for Cisco MVE.
 - `controller_address` (String) The controldler address for the vendor config.
 A FQDN (Fully Qualified Domain Name) or IPv4 address of your Versa Controller.
 Required for Versa MVE.
 - `director_address` (String) The director address for the vendor config.
 A FQDN (Fully Qualified Domain Name) or IPv4 address of your Versa Director.
 Required for Versa MVE.
 - `fmc_ip_address` (String) The FMC IP address for the vendor config.
 Required for Cisco FTDv (Firewall) MVE.
 - `fmc_nat_id` (String) The FMC NAT ID for the vendor config.
 Required for Cisco FTDv (Firewall) MVE.
 - `fmc_registration_key` (String) The FMC registration key for the vendor config.
 Required for Cisco FTDv (Firewall) MVE.
-- `ion_key` (String) The vION key for the vendor config.
-Required for Prisma MVE.
 - `license_data` (String) The license data for the vendor config.
 Required for Fortinet and Palo Alto MVEs.
 - `local_auth` (String) The local auth for the vendor config.
 Enter the Local Auth string as configured in your Versa Director.
 Required for Versa MVE.
 - `manage_locally` (Boolean) Whether to manage the MVE locally.
 Required for Cisco MVE.
 - `mve_label` (String) The MVE label for the vendor config.
 - `remote_auth` (String) The remote auth for the vendor config.
 Enter the Remote Auth string as configured in your Versa Director.
 Required for Versa MVE.
-- `secret_key` (String) The secret key for the vendor config.
-Required for Prisma MVE.
 - `serial_number` (String) The serial number for the vendor config.
 Enter the serial number that you specified when creating the device in Versa Director.
 Required for Versa MVE.
 - `ssh_public_key` (String) The SSH public key for the vendor config.
-Required for 6WIND, VMWare, Palo Alto, and Fortinet MVEs.
+Required for VMWare, Palo Alto, and Fortinet MVEs.
 Megaport supports the 2048-bit RSA key type.
 - `system_tag` (String) The system tag for the vendor config.
 Aruba Orchestrator System Tags and preconfiguration templates register the EC-V with the Cloud Portal and Orchestrator, and enable Orchestrator to automatically accept and configure newly discovered EC-V appliances.
 If you created a preconfiguration template in Orchestrator, enter the System Tag you specified here.
 Required for Aruba MVE.
 - `token` (String) The token for the vendor config.
 Required for Meraki MVE.
 - `vco_activation_code` (String) The VCO activation code for the vendor config.
 This is provided by Orchestrator after creating the edge device.
 Required for VMware MVE.